Cancer and your mental health

 Many people living with cancer, regardless of what stage, or type your cancer is, can experience depression or anxiety.

 You may be feeling overwhelmed, angry, distressed, grief or fearful.
-Everyone’s journey is unique, and its okay to experience a range of emotions.
+Everyone’s journey is unique, and it’s okay to experience a range of emotions.
 Sometimes, it can be helpful to think how you can manage with these different feelings.

 If you feel you are experiencing low mood or excessive worries which impact on your day-to-day life such as having a lack of motivation to do simple tasks, or overwhelming worries, you might want to consider asking for support.